 Mission and Vision for the Arabic language in the BSA

-The Department of Arabic Language its principal mission is to teach Arabic, primarily as a foreign language.
-The department’s aim is to continue to provide high-quality, proficiency-oriented Arabic language instruction, at all levels, to students of different interests, backgrounds and careers.
+The Department of Arabic Language its mission is to teach Arabic as a first language and also Arabic foreign language.
+The department aims to continue to provide high-quality, proficiency-oriented Arabic language instruction, at all levels, to students of different interests, backgrounds and careers.

 The programme is divided into three basic levels of instruction: Elementary, Intermediate and Advanced.

 Students will learn to read and write using the Arabic alphabet and acquire the skills needed to conduct simple conversations concerning daily needs.
 Students begin building a vocabulary base and are introduced to basic grammar.
 By the end of level one, students should be able to satisfy routine social demands and limited work requirements.

 Students entering the intermediate level should be able to speak, converse on limited subjects, and read and write simple texts.
 This level emphasizes techniques for reading, research and composition in Arabic, as well as advanced conversational skills.
 Audio-visual and published materials are introduced to reinforce listening and reading comprehension.
 Students gain confidence in grammar and concentrate on expanding their vocabulary base.
 At the end of this level, students should be able to speak, read and write confidently on various subjects, including religion, economics and culture.